 Modern intranets and employee apps are giving internal communications a better way to bring remote employees together.
 In doing so, they create experiences that build emotional connections between people and their work.

-And because the best intranet platforms of 2021 are easier and faster to implement than ever before, more companies can turn to them in their efforts to quickly meet ongoing challenges and be better prepared for future crises.
+And because today's best intranet platforms are easier and faster to implement than ever before, more companies can turn to them in their efforts to quickly meet ongoing challenges and be better prepared for future crises.

 2. Intranet video should play an even greater role in sharing information, building culture, and driving engagement.